Traditional Sport of India

-The single guard wields the lathi and tries to tag the thieves before they climb the tree.
+The single guard protects the tree area and tries to tag the thieves.

-The other players act as thieves and aim to climb the tree without being tagged.
+The other players act as thieves and try to approach, climb, or reach the stick without being tagged.

-The thieves begin at a designated distance from the tree.
-The lathi fetcher stays near the tree, guarding it.
+The thieves begin from a designated distance away from the tree.
+The fetcher stays near the tree and circle, trying to defend the area and stop the thieves from succeeding.

-Thieves must work together to distract or outmaneuver the lathi fetcher.
-Their goal is to get close to the tree and climb it without being tagged.
+The thieves must work together to distract, confuse, or outmaneuver the fetcher.
+Their goal is to get close enough to the circle or tree while staying untagged.

 Bharatiya Khel